One of the first choices any writer has to make is how many protagonists will lead the narrative. Believe it or not, that number matters.

 resolved, then you have a Battle Couple

 (cue the shipping).
-Or for the more traditional dynamic, you have The Hero
+When the equality goes away, you have a different dynamic, The Hero

 and their Side Kick

 .
 These duos are different in that the hero often serves as a mentor

 to the sidekick or protector to the Love Interest

 .
 It's unlikely for the sidekick to graduate from the role to a true equal.

 - Common genres or stories: Again, any; however, duos gain a certain level of stability as compared to lone heroes.
 The character interaction between them will often become deep and nuanced to a degree not often seen with other ensemble numbers.
 Duos are likely to be in Action Adventure shows, possibly playing Detective or fighting crime.

 When you get to Power Trios